 Huami’s Amazfit series of smartwatches are getting everywhere with their reasonable price tag and innovative tech integrations.
 The latest addition to the lineup is the all-new Amazfit GTR, a smartwatch with loads of sensors and features at a very reasonable price.

 We have been putting this smart wearable under our review testing for the past one week.
 Here is our take on the Amazfit GTR Smartwatch by Huami (Xiaomi).

 The Amazfit GTR smartwatch comes in two different dial sizes.
 The 42mm and 47mm sized ones.
 We are focusing the review more on the bigger 47mm model of the smartwatch.
 The larger dial with its iconic frame makes the device more look like a classic analog dial watch with manual controls.
-The side buttons resemble the standard crowns on any normal watch and give you a stylish aesthetic at any occasion.
-The AMOLED display on the Amazfit GTR helps in giving away more realistic look with the watch faces on.
+The side buttons resemble the standard crowns on any normal watch and give you a stylish aesthetic on any occasion.
+The AMOLED display on the Amazfit GTR helps in giving away a more realistic look with the watch faces on.

 This is one of the most classier looking smartwatches ever manufactured by the company so far.
 The overall design of the smartwatch might remind of the Samsung Galaxy Gear S3 or the discontinued Moto 360 series of smartwatches.
 In comparison with a premium analog watch, we found nothing much difference in terms of build quality.
 Huami uses titanium-made watch body to make the entire device lightweight and more durable.
 You can still own other shiny variants made on stainless steel as well as the aluminum alloy if you are looking for color change or a different finish.